-Reflective research project (35%)
+Reflective research essay (20%)

-A reflective research project integrates two complementary approaches to knowledge production: reflective writing (as in a reflective essay) and academic and professional research (as in a traditional research paper).
-For this research project, you will need to choose a specific thematic challenge and key question that is central to your vocational interests in the field.
+This assignment integrates two complementary approaches to knowledge production: reflective writing (as in a reflective essay) and academic and professional research (as in a traditional research paper).
+For this paper, you will need to choose a specific thematic challenge and key question that is central to your vocational interests in the field.
 You will map out this question, analyze how the literature, as well as your lived experiences, suggests possible ways of understanding it, and identify relevant processes and methods for contributing to justice and peacebuilding that emerge from your reflection and analysis.

-As a reflective research project, we ask that you engage in both research and reflection on practice:
+As a reflective research essay, we ask that you engage in both research and reflection on practice: